Mandatory climate-related financial disclosures (CRFD) - How to ensure a complete and robust value chain emissions inventory

 It is clear from the consultation paper these mandates will require a large number of businesses to rapidly improve their climate reporting.

-From a Scope 3 perspective, organisations will have to start a journey towards the development of a robust emissions inventory that could be externally assured and verified.
+From a scope 3 perspective, organisations will have to start a journey towards the development of a robust emissions inventory that could be externally assured and verified.
 Many companies are currently only reporting where they have easily accessible data, if they are reporting at all, the requirement to report all material emissions will mean it is essential to start gathering more comprehensive data and calculate a complete footprint.

 There are a few key elements companies need to consider:

-- Relevancy: Decide focus areas and unpack the complexities across your organisation’s value chain activities, an initial screening would be required to develop a high-level inventory in line with international guidance such as the GHG Protocol.
+• Relevancy: Decide focus areas and unpack the complexities across your organisation’s value chain activities, an initial screening would be required to develop a high-level inventory in line with international guidance such as the GHG Protocol.

-- Completion: Convert your activity data from value chain activities into an emissions inventory using globally recognised emissions calculation methodologies.
+• Completion: Convert your activity data from value chain activities into an emissions inventory using globally recognised emissions calculation methodologies.
 It's essential to have a clear understanding of your overall Scope 3 emissions inventory to assess your environmental impact.
 This may involve significant estimations and assumptions in the first years, but this will help companies identify priority areas to focus data improvements.

-- Continuous improvement: Companies must work towards complete and auditable data sets, that can stand up to the same level of scrutiny as their financial data.
+• Continuous improvement: Companies must work towards complete and auditable data sets, that can stand up to the same level of scrutiny as their financial data.
 Companies will need to be actively working with suppliers & customers to obtain higher-quality data sets, thus enhancing your Scope 3 inventory for reasonable assurance and verification in line with the proposed mandates.

 How can SLR support you?

-- Relevance: Support and understand Scope 3 categories that are relevant and material for your company.
+1. Relevance: Support and understand Scope 3 categories that are relevant and material for your company.

-- Materiality: Estimate emissions for each of relevant categories and determine which require more in-depth analysis.
+2. Materiality: Estimate emissions for each of relevant categories and determine which require more in-depth analysis.

-- Refinement: For relevant categories, SLR will identify potential improvements to data and calculations to ensure robustness.
+3. Refinement: For relevant categories, SLR will identify potential improvements to data and calculations to ensure robustness.

-- Roadmap: Consolidated findings and report on next steps to continually improve data fidelity and ensure actionable outputs.
+4. Roadmap: Consolidated findings and report on next steps to continually improve data fidelity and ensure actionable outputs.

-Contact James, Luke or Leslie for further information.
+Contact James or Luke for further information.

 Recent posts